New invariants of stable equivalences of algebras: Introduction

-Note that if we assume in Theorem \ref{cma}(1) that the stable equivalences are of Morita type and both algebras have no semisimple direct summands, then Theorem \ref{cma}(1) follows from \cite[Theorem 1.1]{hx18}.
-Since Frobenius-finite alegbras properly contain representation-finite algebras, Theorem \ref{cma}(1) generalizes also a result in \cite[Theorem 3.4]{MV1985} which states that the Auslander-Reiten conjecture on stable equivalences holds true for representation-finite algebras over an algebraically closed field.
+If we assume in Theorem \ref{cma}(2) that the stable equivalences are of Morita type and both algebras have no semisimple direct summands, then Theorem \ref{cma}(2) follows from \cite[Theorem 1.1]{hx18}.
+Since the class of Frobenius-finite algebras properly contains the one of representation-finite algebras, Theorem \ref{cma}(2) generalizes also a result in \cite[Theorem 3.4]{MV1985} which states that the Auslander--Reiten conjecture on stable equivalences holds true for representation-finite algebras over an algebraically closed field.

 This paper is structured as follows.
-In Section \ref{prel}, we recall basic facts on stable equivalences.
-In Section \ref{proof-main}, we prove all results mentioned in Introduction.
-In the course of our proofs, we point out that almost $\nu$-stable derived equivalences preserve the delooping levels, $\phi$-dimensions and $\psi$-dimensions of algebras over a field (see Proposition \ref{a-n-s-d-e}), though derived equivalences in general may not have this property.
-We also conjecture that the finiteness of delooping levels of Artin algebras is invariant under derived equivalences.
+In Section \ref{prel}, we recall definition of stable equivalences, finitistic dimensions, almost $\nu$-stable equivalences and homological data.
+In Section \ref{sect3}, we give necessary information and prove some general results on stable equivalences for later proofs.
+In Section \ref{proof-main}, we prove Theorems \ref{arc+del}-\ref{main-thm}.
+We point out that tilting does not preserve delooping levels.
+In Section \ref{sect5}, we apply our methods to prove Theorem \ref{cma}.
+We conjecture that finiteness of delooping levels of Artin algebras is invariant under derived equivalences.

-{\bf Acknowledgements.} The research work was partially supported by the National Natural Science Foundation of China (Grant 12031014).
+{\bf Acknowledgements.} The research work was partially supported by the National Natural Science Foundation of China (Grants 12031014 and 12401038).
+The authors thank Dr. Xiaogang Li for some discussions on centralizer matrix algebras.

+Both authors are deeply grateful to the editor and the anonymous reviewer for carefully reading the manuscript and proposing a lot of constructive suggestions and helpful comments for improving the presentation of results in this article.